 Now, night does carry a symbolism in Christianity of sinfulness.
 As I have shared with you before, one of the reasons that the Feast of the Birth of John the Baptist is celebrated on June 23rd is because it is at about this time (in the northern hemisphere) that the days start to become shorter and shorter, providing a natural symbol to the Christian of a world that falls more and more into sin.
 The birth of Christ, December 25th, roughly coincides with the time when the days get longer and longer, giving us a natural symbol of hope that comes with the light of Christ.
 Therefore, Christ's birth sanctifies the night, taking that which was a symbol of sin and transforms it into a symbol of new hope like a star shining in the night sky.
 This leads to a logical question: What, then, is the symbolic interplay between light and darkness at Easter?

 To begin with, Holy Saturday is one of the liturgies of the Church year that must be celebrated after sundown.
 One of the reasons we do this is to honor the Jewish tradition of viewing the start of a new day beginning at sundown instead of midnight.
 Another reason we do this is to allow the night, once again, to be a powerful symbol of the power of sin that so invaded the world that it put to death the Second Person of the Trinity, Jesus Christ.
 The celebration begins with a simple flame, a light in the darkness, representing the light of Christ (Lumen Christi).
-After the blessing of the fire, there is a precession into a dark Church that is, at first, illuminated only with the light form the Easter Candle, but then is slowly filled with a warm light as each parishioner lights their candle form the Easter flame.
+After the blessing of the fire, there is a procession into a dark Church that is, at first, illuminated only with the light form the Easter Candle, but then is slowly filled with a warm light as each parishioner lights their candle form the Easter flame.
 The symbolism: The light of Christ illumines the darkness of a sinful world.

 Similar to how the birth of Christ transforms the symbol of the night from despair to hope, so, too, does the light of Christ's resurrection transform the night before Easter Sunday from a symbol of defeat to ultimate victory.
 This transformation of symbol is present elsewhere in Christianity, such as the transformation of the symbol of water from its Old Testament meaning of sin and death to the waters of new life.
-This transformation of symbol is accomplished through Christ's baptism, signifying his entry into our human condition, transforming the symbol of water to one of new birth that, when combined with the trinitarian formula of the baptismal rite, washes away our sins, incorporates us into Christ, infuses virtue into the soul, and gives the recipient the right to heaven.
+This transformation of symbol is accomplished through Christ's baptism, signifying his entry into our human condition, transforming the symbol of water to one of new birth that, when combined with the Trinitarian formula of the baptismal rite, washes away our sins, incorporates us into Christ, infuses virtue into the soul, and gives the recipient the right to heaven.
 Returning, now, to the Easter Vigil, one of the more powerful expressions of Christ's resurrection transforming the night from defeat to victory is the ancient hymn called the Exsultet (Praeconium Paschale).
-Below is the english translation of this hymn.
+Below is the English translation of this hymn.

 Exult, let them exult, the hosts of heaven,